Fernando-A-Rocha/MTA-SAMP-OBJ/README.md

 ### 🚀 Todo 🚀

-* Add more examples of possible implementations of the main functions
+* Add support for creating objects outside of the resource (exported functions; proper memory allocation), so that you can use it as a library and create your own scripts with `sampobj`